Guards Rifles Battalion: Operations until 1871

 In 1866 the battalion fought for Prussia during the Austro-Prussian War in the Battle of Königgrätz.
-The 4th Company of the Guards Rifles, under Captain de Gélieu, conquered Austrian batteries near Lipa between Sadová and Königgrätz, as displayed by Christian Sell in a battle painting.
+The 4th Company of the Guards Rifles, under Captain de Gélieu, conquered Austrian batteries near Leipa (Lípa) between Sadová and Königgrätz, as displayed by Christian Sell in a battle painting.
 During the Franco-Prussian War from 1870 to 1871 the battalion distinguished themselves in the Battles of Gravelotte, Sedan, Le Bourget and during the Siege of Paris.

 First World War

 In the First World War the battalion was one of the first units advancing the western front.
 The battalion participated in the attack on Belgium and northern France.
 After fighting near the Aire on 13 September 1914 only 213 men, out of an original 1,250, remained fit for action, the others wounded or dead.
 The battalion was then replenished with reservists and volunteers.
 After operating in Champagne the battalion was fighting at the Hartmannswillerkopf in Alsace between April 1915 and November 1915.
 Then it was redeployed to the Serbian front in Macedonia, where it stayed until end of February 1918.
 In March 1918 the battalion returned to Alsace, not participating any more in major fights until the ceasefire.

 The guards rifles were one of the ten front units marching through the Brandenburg Gate in December 1918, as stipulated between Friedrich Ebert, the head of the provisional German government, and the Oberste Heeresleitung, welcomed also by the government.